List of military aviation occupations

-Military aviation occupations are types of work either shared with commercial aviation or unique to military aviation, that provide skills for the operation of an air forces business.
+Military aviation occupations are types of work either shared with commercial aviation or unique to military aviation, all of which support an air force’s operations.
 Often military aviation employees will have had higher education due to the complexity of the electrical and mechanical systems involved in aircraft design and maintenance, in ground operations, in control of airspace and in the air.

+Categories

 Military aviation occupations can be subdivided as follows: